a-thay/writing/Editorial_Happy-10th-Anniversary-Us.md

 Having an education that crafted my critical eye for quality reporting and news coverage is germane to living in the charred husk that we call the post-2016 media landscape.
 And, hey, having an eye for layout always helps my PowerPoint decks!

 The reason I’m still writing for Silicon Sasquatch is the connection I share with my fellow editors.
-While it’s hard to remember specific stories or articles from the first few years, I do remember the joy of logging on between classes to edit a [Backlog](https://www.siliconsasquatch.com/blog/2014/06/03/backlog-2) and publish that sucker.
+While it’s hard to remember specific stories or articles from the first few years, I do remember the joy of logging on between classes to edit a [Backlog](https://www.siliconsasquatch.com/blog/2009/5/29/backlog-may-29-2009) and publish that sucker.

-As I was learning how to be a better middle manager, I embraced my dirtbag journalist roots as a part-time blogger who viewed issues through a political lens.
+As I was learning how to be a better middle manager, I embraced my dirt bag journalist roots as a part-time blogger who viewed issues through a political lens.
 The creative work, all that running with silly ideas and pushing one another to work harder and break through barriers, sticks out more than any particular story.

 Of most importance to me is the creation of our own group chat under the guise of running a blog about games.
 (Or as we frequently remind ourselves in Slack, we created the world’s least-funded think tank.).Is there a new game coming out?
 A hot game’s on sale?
 Did you get a job, lose a job, or want to leave a job?
 Want to spin the wheel on Slack’s `/giphy` randomizer or drop a tweet from [@dasharez0ne](https://twitter.com/dasharez0ne?lang=en)?
 We do all of these things on a weekly basis.